 Diabulimia and Diabetes: Are you an individual diagnosed with T1D (Type 1 Diabetes) and have used insulin manipulation to loose weight?
 Maybe you need additional support as you learn to manage your lifestyle with the demands of T1D.
 I work with adolescents, individuals, and families dealing with Diabetes and I have over 20 years of experience with T1D.

 If you can answer yes to some of these statements, perhaps you are struggling.
 Research shows that the sooner an individual seeks treatment for an unhealthy relationship with food, the better the prognosis and chance for recovery.
 I provide individual as well as family-based treatment.
 If you have an active eating disorder and are not appropriate for outpatient care alone, we can work together to find you additional support at the level of care for your needs.
-I have received training in the Maudsley Approach, a Family Based Treatment specific to adolescents, at Stanford University and I am also familiar with Intuitive Eating.
+I am one of the only clinicians in the Northern Nevada area working toward certification in the Maudsley Approach, a Family Based Treatment specific to adolescents, at Stanford University and I am also familiar with Intuitive Eating.
 We will develop an outpatient team of providers to help you that includes a nutritionist and your primary care physician.

 Couples can experience a variety of issues including ineffective communication, sexual issues, lack of trust, infidelity, divorce, remarriage, blended families, empty nest syndrome, and many other challenges.
 I work with couples of any age or gender, polyamorous, polygamist, and plural couples and families.
-My approach to couples therapy is based on John Bowlby's Attachment Theory and empirically validated Emotionally Focused Couples Therapy (EFCT).
-EFCT is the only empirically validated theory for couples that uses the basis of adult bonding to alleviate relationship problems.
-We will address secure, anxious, and avoidant attachment, the pursuer and distancer dynamic, and develop advanced skills for safe, validating, and more effective communication to help you and your relationship.
+We will develop skills for safe, validating, and more effective communication to help couples increase awareness, understanding, and intimacy.